School Name

 Jigsaw (Personal, social, health, and emotional education)

-This half term, the Jigsaw puzzle piece is Relationships.
-In Reception, the children will be learning about:
+This half term, the Jigsaw puzzle piece is 'Being me in my World'.
+In Reception the children will learn about-

 How does the Jigsaw 3-11 meet the Personal, Social and Emotional Development (PSED) Early Learning Goals?